AdrianKoszpek/lunarmc/README.md

 A Minecraft Minigame server network made by me, from 2017-2020.
 Coded in Java + SK hybrid.
 The project has been abandoned.
+(MC 1.8-1.15)
 ## Youtube Video: https://www.youtube.com/watch?v=y6Q16lrtDFc

+App:
+- Minefox App working with Server (thanks to WaterIsFake)

+LunaProxy:
+- Developmental, and experimental bedrock compatibility.

 Games:
 - Player Cloud Servers